c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ### 1.2) Configurable macros.

-If the macro which is listed above in Code listing no. 1, might require configuration information to be passed to it, then it should have additional code added to it which will allow it to facilitate this functionality.
+If the macro which was listed above in Code listing no. 1, might require configuration information to be passed to it, then it should have additional code added to it which will allow it to facilitate this functionality.
 At a bare minimum, this additional code should invoke the GNU Autoconf ```AC_ARG_WITH``` macro, in a manner which is similar to the following;

 ```
 01 AC_DEFUN(